Azure/azure-sdk-for-js/sdk/communication/communication-chat/README.md

 - Use `topic` to give a thread topic;
 - Use `members` to list the thread members to be added to the thread;

-`chatThreadClient` is the response returned from creating a thread, it contains an `threadId` which is the unique ID of the thread.
+`createThreadResult` is the response returned from creating a thread.
+It contains a `chatThread` which is the thread that was created, as well as an `errors` property which will contain information about invalid participants if they failed to be added to the thread.

 ```Javascript
 let createThreadRequest =